zBritva/PowerBI-visuals-docs/Tutorial/BookmarksSupport.md

 ### Using `InteractivityService.applySelectionFromFilter`

-If your visual uses `InteractivityService`, it's more simple, your visuals shoulds call `applySelectionFromFitler` method of `InteractivityService` instance.
+If your visual uses `InteractivityService`, it's more simple, your visuals should call `applySelectionFromFitler` method of `InteractivityService` instance.
+The `InteractivityService` changes state to correspond selections.

 ```typescript
 this.interactivityService.applySelectionFromFitler(this.slicerSettings.general.filter);